fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 ```
 In the above example, instantiating a new `GoodDog` object triggered the `initialize` method and resulted in the string being outputted.
 We refer to the `initialize` method as a __constructor__, because it gets triggered whenever we create a *new* object.

 In Ruby, the `initialize` is treated as a special method (i.e. it is specifically reserved as a __constructor__), which allows it to be called when a new object is created (contrast it with all other methods you define within a class, which aren't automatically called).
+The purpose of the constructor is to __initiate the state__ of an object.
+Constructors __do not return__ any values.

 ### Instance Variables
 The instance variables are kind of __class attributes__ and they become properties of objects __once objects are created__ using the class.
-Every object's attributes are assigned *individually* and share *no value with other objects*.
+Every object's attributes (instance variables) are assigned *individually* and share *no value with other objects*.
 ```
 class GoodDog
   def initialize(name)